0xWh1tak3r/breachswarm/README.md

 ### Adding tools

-You can create tools that help your agent handle more complex tasks.
-Here's an example:
+You can create tools that help your agent handle more complex tasks:

 ````python
 import os